Product Liability Attorney

 Another case that Alan Sackrin handled involved a missing safety feature in a crane cab.
 In this case, an employee was seriously injured when he fell from the crane cab due to the absence of a safety railing.
 The plaintiff claimed that the manufacturer of the crane was responsible for his injuries because they failed to include this essential safety feature.
 Alan Sackrin again fought vigorously on behalf of his client and secured a favorable outcome.

-Currently, Alan Sackrin is handling a product liability case involving a vase that broke in our client’s hand while she picked it up to look at it in-store.
+Recently, Alan handled a product liability case against a nationwide retailer involving a vase that broke in our client’s hand upon being lifted off of a shelf.
 The vase caused severe and permanent injury to our client’s hand, resulting in significant medical expenses and lost wages.
-Alan Sackrin is determined to hold those responsible accountable for their negligence and secure justice for his client.

 Appellate Decision of Importance